Metropolis Gas Act 1860

 The Metropolis Gas Act 1860 (23 & 24 Vict. c.
-125) was an Act of the Parliament of the United Kingdom.
-The Bill for this Act was the Gas (Metropolis) Bill.
+125) was an act of the Parliament of the United Kingdom.
+The bill for the act was the Gas (Metropolis) Bill.
 The Metropolis Gas Act 1860 regulated the operation of gas supply companies in London.

 As to the effect of the Gas Light and Coke Company's Act 1868 and the City Gas Act 1868 on this Act, see Gas Light and Coke Company v Vestry of St George's.

 Background

 The use of coal gas for illumination and heating had expanded since its invention in the early 18th century by William Murdoch, a Scottish engineer.
 By the middle of the nineteenth century there were nearly one thousand gas companies within Great Britain with thirteen in London.
 Increasing competition had led to falling dividends and by the 1850s the industry welcomed change.

 Provisions

-Section 6

-As to this section, see Gaslight and Coke Company v South Metropolitan Gas Company.

-Section 14

-This section, from "Provided that it shall not be lawful" to the end of this section, was repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1875, because it was spent.

-Section 36

-This section, from "provided that" to the end of this section, was repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1875, because it was spent.

-Section 56

-This section was repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1875, because it was spent.
+Each company had a monopoly within its statutory area under the act.
+The act confirmed the districting company had taken up on their own initiative, as a consequence of the significant cost to supply gas.

+The act set a legal minimum for gas companies to provide "16 candles" of light.
+Relevant gas companies were required to have dividends capped at 10% of revenue.